MND Australia

 Getting started

-The main things you need to start thinking and talking with loved ones about for planning ahead are:
+The main things to start talking with loved ones about are:

-• appointing a substitute decision-maker – health care, lifestyle or finances
+• appointing a substitute decision-maker – healthcare, lifestyle or financial

 • managing finances and making a Will

-• donating organs or tissue, funeral planning and your digital legacy
+• funeral planning, donating organs or tissue, and your digital legacy (social media, photographs etc)

 • having regular discussions about your wishes and needs because these may change over time.